cvs-health/android-compose-accessibility-techniques/doc/content/HeadingSemantics.md

 Notes:

-* One complication of heading semantics on Android is that list items in the standard lazy list composables (such as `LazyColumn`) can not fully acts as accessibility headings.
+* Another complication of heading semantics on Android is that list items in the standard lazy list composables (such as `LazyColumn`) can not fully acts as accessibility headings.
 List items marked with `heading()` should announce as headings, but heading navigation may or may not work in a lazy list.
 Logically, this makes a certain sense since not all of the list items are initially known.
 * Never use `contentDescription` semantics property to append an accessibility property like "Heading" to a composable.
 It may sound almost correct in TalkBack, but doesn't work correctly.
 * Native Android apps do not have multiple heading levels.
-Only mark top-level headings as a heading.
+Therefore, only mark the labels of primary sections as semantic headings; otherwise, the extra headings can make heading navigation in TalkBack long and confusing.
 * The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.